Hawkynt/Randomizer/Readme.md

 For a comprehensive analysis of a 64-bit RNG, we can use four separate 256x256 randograms, each visualizing a 16-bit segment of the output.
 Each randogram will represent a different 16-bit slice, allowing us to scrutinize the entire 64-bit output in detail.

 * **Pixel Intensity Representation**: In a randogram, each pixel represents the frequency of occurrence of a specific 16-bit value pair (x, y).
-The intensity of the pixel is determined by how often that particular pair appears in the output:
-  * **White (100% intensity)** indicates that the pair does not appear at all.
-  * **50% grey** indicates the pair appears once.
-  * **Darker shades** represent multiple occurrences, with each additional occurrence halving the pixel's intensity.
+The implementation in this repository uses the convention from Melissa O'Neill's [PCG analysis](https://www.pcg-random.org/posts/visualizing-the-heart-of-some-prngs.html): unvisited pairs are *white* (255), each visit *halves* the intensity (1 visit → 50% grey, 2 visits → 25% grey, …), saturating to black by ≈ 8 visits.
+With 65,536 samples on a 256×256 grid the expected count per cell is exactly 1, so a good RNG produces a uniform random-looking speckle (mix of white, light-grey and medium-grey pixels), while a structured generator concentrates many visits into a small set of cells (those cells go very dark very quickly) leaving the rest white.

 This method allows us to identify potential patterns or repetitions that could indicate flaws in the RNG.